flow-io/generator-flow-io/README.md

 #### Description

 Enter the module description.
-You are requested to follow the convention of stating the module produces a factory, similar to how other flow modules describe themselves.
+You are requested to follow the convention of stating that the module produces a factory, which is similar to how other flow modules describe themselves.

 ### Scaffold